 Yay for a rainy day!
-The boys are at daycare playing with their friends until 3:00, so I have seven hours of productivity that lie ahead.
+The boys are at daycare playing with their friends until 3:00, so I have seven hours of productivity ahead of me.
 Ahhhh, that feels good.

 We spent six nights in Iowa with family, which was nice.
 Really really nice.
 We have two nights at home before heading out for another little trip.
 I love this summer!
 I was reminiscing with a few family members over the past week about what a very bad place I was in one year ago.
 It makes my stomach turn thinking about it.
 I am grateful for where I am at and how good I feel.
 Last summer=no bueno.